catalinii/minisatip/README.md

 	- turns off power management for all adapters (recommended instead of --adapter-timeout 0-32:0)
 	- required for some Unicable LNBs

+* -5 --disable-cat ADAPTER1,ADAPTER2-ADAPTER4
+	* eg: -5 1-3,4
+	- disable passing the CAT to the DDCI device 1,2,3 and 4

-* -o --dvbapi host:port - specify the hostname and port for the dvbapi server (oscam).
+* -o --dvbapi [~]host:port,offset - specify the hostname and port for the dvbapi server (oscam).
 Port 9000 is set by default (if not specified)
+	* [~] This symbol at the beginning indicates that in all `pids=all` requests the filtering of unencrypted packets must be disabled (useful when not using -E).
-	* eg: -o 192.168.9.9:9000
-	192.168.9.9 is the host where oscam is running and 9000 is the port configured in dvbapi section in oscam.conf.
+	* eg: -o 192.168.9.9:9000 or -o 192.168.9.9:9999,2  with offset if multiple dvbapi clients use the same server 192.168.9.9 is the host where oscam is running and 9000 is the port configured in dvbapi section in oscam.conf.
 	* eg: -o /tmp/camd.socket
 	/tmp/camd.socket is the local socket that can be used